cest-sources/cestineers/README.md

 ## (iii) CEST post processing ##
 The important evaluation steps for CEST are:
  - motion correction
- - normalization with unsaturated scan
+ - normalization by unsaturated scan
  - B0 and B1 correction
- - denoising
+ - spectral smoothing/denoising
- - Contrasts generation (MTRasym, Lorentzian fitting)
+ - contrast generation (MTRasym, Lorentzian fitting)
+ - advanced contrast generation (relaxation compensation, fluid supression, ...)

  If one of these steps is not handled with full care, CEST results are unreliable.
- The important evaluation steps for CEST are:

 The CEST WIPs have some basic online evaluation, but only for  basic asymmetry of APTw protocols.
 C2P CEST sequences do not have online evaluation and an offline postprocessing is needed.